nomis4u/litecoin/scripts/README.md

-# Get traded volume by coin in each year in millions(M)
+# Get traded volume by coin in each year in millions(M) from a given csv file.
+Bash one liner and eqivalent Python script.
+Bash one liner to get the output.
 Python script accepts the csv file as an input and display the each coins traded volume by year in millions

 ## Requirements